Trinity Hill Nature Reserve in East Devon

-Trinity Hill Nature Reserve is fast becoming one of my favourite places to walk.
-Less well known than some other nearby beauty spots, on the recent occasions I have been it has been peaceful and calm.
+Trinity Hill Nature Reserve is one of my favourite places to walk.
+Less well known than some other nearby beauty spots, on the recent occasions I have been, it has been peaceful and calm.
 With stunning views over East Devon, it turns out it is also a place to see Exmoor ponies.

 A lovely place to walk our gorgeous puppy